Vintage Soskau Kokeshi Dolls by woodworker Aoki Ryoka

 Collector's note – descriptive qualities, standard characteristics & ornamentation styles:

-Shown in the images above are two traditional subjects made into Sosaku Kokeshi.
-The figure on the right, entitled, “Hime Daruma | Female Daruma”, is modeled after Bodhidharma, and is a female manifestation of this religious figure.
+Two of his most beloved figures were one, entitled, “Hime Daruma | Female Daruma”, modeled after Bodhidharma, and is a female manifestation of this religious figure.
 It was not unusual to find just the face of Hime Daruma, surrounded by seasonal flowers and artistically incorporated into Sosaku Kokeshi.

-The figure on the left, “Mangetsu | Full Moon”, is of a young girl or “Chuushuu no Meigetsu”, also called Jugoya, the night of the full August moon, in early autumn.
-The images on her kimono speak of the fall and the use of pampas-like grass, (Sesuki), in the various celebrations.
-Ancient Japanese had a custom of worshiping the full moon, for it was believed that a full moon was a symbol of a rich harvest.
+Additionally, the doll entitled “Mangetsu | Full Moon”, is of a young girl or “Chuushuu no Meigetsu”, also called Jugoya, the night of the full August moon, in early autumn.
+The images on several of his seasonal dolls speak of the fall and the use of pampas-like grass, (Sesuki), in the various celebrations.
+Ancient Japanese had a custom of worshiping the full moon, for it was believed that a full moon was a symbol of a rich harvest which was a cherished custom he wanted to carry forward in several dolls.
+Additionally, he loved the form of lathe-turned dolls several celebrating the wood from which it was made as well as featuring what he referred to as “unearthly sensibility” in traditional costume and Kimono motifs of waffle-patterned waves and cranes.
+Finally, he enjoyed portraying long flowing hair of the Heian period as well as figures illustrating elaborate embroidered garments.

 Filters